NynsenFaber/Quantile_estimation_with_adaptive_LDP/README.md

 ## Experiments
 In *Pareto_income_data* we provide the analysis for the hyper-parameter of the BaySS mechanism in **find_alpha.py**, and also the comparison experiments on the other files.
 In *Skewed data* there are the experiments on a synthetic integer uniform distribution with random left and right bounds.
+The experiments python files contain the information of how to change the parameters (like the number of user, the privacy budget), while the jupyter files contain the plots.
 In each folder there is a **generate_data.py** used to generate and store the data.